Hidradenitis suppurativa is a chronic, relapsing skin condition that causes painful abscesses and scarring, usually due to rubbing or irritation.

 People should always discuss the potential benefits and risks of different hidradenitis suppurativa treatments with a dermatologist.

-- Oral retinoids: These drugs, which derive from vitamin A, are only occasionally effective as an off-label option for people with hidradenitis suppurativa.
+Doctors may also use oral retinoids to treat the condition.
+These drugs, which derive from vitamin A, are only occasionally effective as an off-label option for some people with hidradenitis suppurativa.

-In severe cases or those that do not respond to other therapies, a dermatologist may need to perform or refer a person for a surgical procedure.
+In some severe cases or those that do not respond to other therapies, a dermatologist may perform or refer a person for a surgical procedure.
 These procedures can include:

 - Excision: A doctor can use this procedure to cut out areas prone to severe sores.
 They will then cover the wound by stretching the surrounding skin over it or using skin from another part of the body.
 Symptoms usually do not return in the same spot.